 Prostate Cancer UK strongly supports the involvement of people

-affected by prostate cancer in our research funding activities, as
+affected by prostate cancer in our research funding activities.

-by prostate cancer, called the Grants Advisory Panel, to provide a
+affected by prostate cancer (called the Grants Advisory Panel) to

-The Grants Advisory Panel will be responsible for reviewing and
+The Grants Advisory Panel is responsible for reviewing and

 discussing the lay summaries of research grant applications